11ty/11ty-website/docs/advanced-performance.md

 * [Shortcodes](/docs/shortcodes/)
 * [Data Files](/docs/data/)
 * Resolving `--watch` Dependencies (not subject to the 8% rule—these only show if longer than `500ms` as watch tasks are not counted as part of the traditional build time)

+This list is not considered to be exhaustive.
+It’s just what has been implemented thus far!

 ## Show All Performance Measurements